NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          \- **Return duct area**: (if Number of Returns < 6, 0.05 * Number of Returns, 0.25 otherwise) * ConditionedFloorAreaServed

-         If FractionDuctArea is provided, each duct surface area will be FractionDuctArea times total duct area, which is calculated using the sum of primary and secondary duct areas from the equations above.
+         If FractionDuctArea is provided, each duct surface area will be FractionDuctArea times duct area.

 .. _hvac_distribution_hydronic: